The long, difficult month of March, through the pages of The Boston Globe - The Boston Globe

 It’s been a month unlike any other.
-As March roared in, we saw a resurgent Joe Biden fresh off victory in South Carolina, a Dow Jones Industrial Average still above 26,000 -- and some of us warily eyed the first COVID-19 death in the US, 3,000 miles away in Washington state.
+As March roared in, we saw a resurgent Joe Biden fresh off victory in South Carolina and a Dow Jones Industrial Average still above 26,000.
 Voters had yet to cast ballots in Super Tuesday, and life was still normal enough that we ran a front page story on Boston’s problematic wind gusts.
+Meanwhile, some of us warily eyed the first coronavirus-related death in the US, 3,000 miles away in Washington state.

 Fast forward 31 days, and we’re in the midst of a global pandemic that has forced us indoors and ground much of the world to a standstill.
 What a difference a month makes.
 Below are the front pages from The Boston Globe for March, showing how it all unfolded, day by day.